Empower Your Practice

 Explore now >>

-For example, if there is a high demand for a mental health service or for physiotherapists, it may be necessary to allocate more resources there.
+For example, if there is sustained high demand for a mental health service or for physiotherapists, it may be necessary to create a dedicated workflow or allocate additional staffing to that area.
+When redistributing work, always communicate the reasoning to your team and consider what training or coaching may be needed to support the change.

 the-main-causes-of-stress-at-work